eldipa/xoz/docs/xoz-format.md

 Reference: 2008 PDF Reference, Section 8.3.3

-## Concurrency

-The `.xoz` file may support concurrent reads and writes but it is not clear how.

-An user may be modifies one layer of a page while other is modifying another of the same page.
-Both users will be modifying different *streams*.

-Support for distributed reads and writes may be also possible (aka remote collaboration).

 ## Tolerance to Failures

 The current RFC does not talk about any mechanism to prevent data